 - 2 Large eggs room temperature

-- 1 tsp Pure vanilla extract
+- 1 teaspoon Pure vanilla extract

-- 3/4 cup Semi-sweet chocolate chips
+- 1 cup Semi-sweet chocolate chips

-- 8 oz Toffee bits
+- 1 cup Toffee bits

-- Preheat oven to 350F.
-Line 2 cookie sheets with parchment paper or silicone mats.
-Scoop cookie dough using a large cookie scoop.
-6 dough balls per cookie sheet.
+- Scoop the cookie dough using a large cookie scoop.
+Place 6 dough balls per cookie sheet.